 I had a very interesting question recently about how vSAN handles a failure in an object that is running with an erasure coding configuration.
 In the case of vSAN this is either a RAID-5 or a RAID-6.
 On vSAN, a RAID-5 is implemented with 3 data segments and 1 parity segment (3+1), with parity striped across all four components.
 RAID-6 is implemented as 4 data segments and 2 parity segments (4+2), again with the parity striped across all of the six components.
-So what happens when we need to continue writing to one of these objects after a component/segment has failed.
+Now, on vSAN, RAID-5 requires 4 physical ESXi hosts for implementation, with each host backing one set of components.
+Similarly, RAID-6 requires 6 ESXi hosts for the same reason.
+So what happens when we need to continue writing to one of these objects after a component/segment/disk/host has failed.

 After discussing this with one of our vSAN engineering leads, the answer is that it depends on which offset you are writing to.
 Let’s take RAID-5 as an example.
 The RAID-5 VMDK object address space is split into 1 MB stripes.
-If we take the 3 of the 4 RAID-5 components together, this makes up one contiguous 3 MB range.
-We refer to this a row which is distributed over the three components.
+If we take the 3 of the 4 RAID-5 components that are used for data together, this makes up one contiguous 3 MB range.
+We refer to this as a row which is distributed over the three components.
 The fourth component is used for parity.
 The component used for the parity gets rotated for each row.

 Let’s take a look at a simplified RAID-5 VMDK object address space, where we are examining the first 15MB.
 Data is written a 1MB per component.